tangydoris/JavaPractice/README.md

-Java_Practice
+Java Practice
 =============

-Repository for the all the practice Java code I've written outside of class at NYU
+Repository for the all the practice Java code I've written outside of class at NYU.

-The meat of the practices resides in Practice.java